ujtcelvn/Ending_Extension_Mod/README.md

 Splendid Isolation option for the UK, taken from HPMP

-Integrated Xylephone's HPM Politics & Economy Patch 3.1's Political & National Value Changes, Setup Changes (so far).
-Starting infamy is also included as an option.
+Integrated Xylephone's HPM Politics & Economy Patch 4.0's Political & National Value Changes, Setup Changes, and Starting infamy (which can be removed in the options panel).

 Some of the new inventions don't have any localizations yet because they are still being rebalanced.